DISCOVER OUR EXPERTISE

 Saudi Public Transport Company (SAPTCO) operate an affordable service with over 2000 buses across the country within large urban areas including Riyadh, Jeddah, Dammam and Madinah, they also provide travel to neighbouring countries if you are travelling a distance.
 You can travel from Riyadh to Jeddah for around 200 SAR.

 Saudi Arabia's Ministry of Transport has been developing the railway network, the four largest cities in Saudi will all have a multi-line metro network by the end of the decade.
-Riyadh Metro is expected to open by the end of 2022!
+Riyadh Metro is expected to open by the April 2023!

 Here's a basic food shopping list from Carrefour supermarket: